 The WBS Service shall support MTU and JUMBO frames.
 Where required by an Access Seeker, the WBS Service shall support 1,700 byte frames.

-There is no Minimum Service Period per Connection for the WBS Service.

 If the Access Provider terminates the WBS Service in its entirety, then each WBS Access Link will terminate.

-The Access Provider should ensure that all communications with the Access Seeker should be confidential and shall not be disclosed to other Licensed Operators.

-The Access Seeker shall be the unique point of contact for its End User for all issues, including but not limited to issues related to the installation of the Access Provider ONT and any relevant Access Seeker equipment on the End User Premises.
-END USER ACCESS
+The Access Seeker shall be the unique point of contact and shall be responsible to its End User for all issues, including but not limited to issues related to the installation of the Access Provider ONT and of any required ancillary civil works, and any relevant Access Seeker equipment on the End User Premises.

+3.8

+NETWORK AVAILABILITY

-The Access Seeker acknowledges that where GPON fibre is available, the Access Provider will only supply a fibre-based WBS Service.
+The Access Seeker acknowledges that where GPON fibre is available in line with the process set out in the Operations Manual, the Access Provider will only supply a fibre-based WBS Service.
 Where GPON fibre is not available, the Access Seeker may request that:

-a) the WBS Service is provided over existing copper cable; and
+a) the WBS Service is provided over existing copper cable, however a WBS Service over copper cable may be limited in terms of speed and bandwidth; and

 b) the Access Provider provides its roadmap for deploying GPON fibre in the relevant area.

+Where the location in which the Access Seeker wishes the Service to be provided is not covered by the Access Provider’s roadmap as per 4.1(b), the Parties, subject to a feasibility study conducted by the Access Provider, may agree on an ad-hoc deployment of GPON fibre to this particular location charged on a time and materials basis.
+The Access Provider shall, upon request, provide the Authority with details of such ad-hoc arrangements.

 GPON fibre will be considered available where a fibre access cable has been dropped to the fibre distribution point nearest to that End User Premises and that End User Premises can be connected to the Network upon request within the timeframes provided for in Schedule 7 - (Service Levels) of the Reference Offer.
+For the avoidance of doubt, an End User Premises that can be connected to the Network means that the End User Premises is ready to receive the WBS Service from the Distribution Point to the designated and End User chosen point of the ONT, without the requirement of any installation and/or civil works, such as, but not limited to, additional lead-in piping, applicable conduits, etc.

+Subject to the fulfilment of the above requirements, and in the case of single tenant dwellings, the Access Provider will install the fibre free of charge to a maximum distance of 20 metres from the in-house Distribution Point (‘DP’) to the ONT.
+Any distance in excess of 20 metres will be subject to commercial charges available on request.
+For the avoidance of doubt, the installation of the fibre does not include any internal works or other civil works to accommodate such fibre.

-Installation or Transfer of End User Access
+End User Access

-For each Service Request the Access Seeker shall inform the End User that the installation and operation of the WBS Service may require changes to the placement of existing telecommunications devices or changes of equipment.
+For each Service Order the Access Seeker shall inform the End User that the installation and operation of the WBS Service may require changes to the placement of existing telecommunications devices or changes of equipment.

 Data transport using the WBS Service between an OLT and an Access Provider Aggregation Point, or MSAN equipment and an Access Provider Aggregation Point are available for the range of WBS products identified in Annex 1.

 Maximum attainable WBS speed shall be subject to the physical distribution of the bandwidth set out at Annex 1.
+Where WBS is provided over copper, the maximum attainable WBS speed may vary from the bandwidth set out at Annex 1.